digirati-co-uk/delft-static-site-generator/content/en/publications/article-demo.md

     You can add an Illustration to your article, by putting a Manifest with a single canvas within the illustrations folder.
     The source should be the direct filename within the illustrations folder.
-    Folders can be achieved if required: if you want a folder the source should read: "yourfolder/yourfile.json"
+    Folders can be achieved if required: if you want a folder the source should read: "yourfolder/yourfile.json" If you would like the pop-up modal to link to one of the objects on the site, put the name of the object in as before.
 </Illustration>

 ## Article page